felias-fogg/dw-link/docs/manual.md

 ### 6.1 Installing PlatformIO

 Installing PlatformIO is straight-forward.
 Download and install Visual Studio Code.
-Then start it and click on the extension icon on the left, search for the PlatformIO extension and install it, as is described [here](https://platformio.org/install/ide?install=vscode).
+Then start it and click on the extension icon on the left, search for the PlatformIO extension, and install it, as is described [here](https://platformio.org/install/ide?install=vscode).
 Check out the [quick start guide](https://docs.platformio.org/en/latest//integration/ide/vscode.html#quick-start).
 Now we are all set.

-On a Mac, unfortunately it does not work out of the box, because the gcc-toolchain PlatformIO uses is quite dated, and the included version of avr-gdb is not any longer compatible with recent macOS versions.
-Simply install avr-gdb with homebrew and copy the file (`/usr/local/bin/avr-gdb`) linto the toolchain directory (`~/.platformio/packages/toolchain-atmelavr/bin/`).
+On a Mac, unfortunately, it does not work out of the box, because the gcc-toolchain PlatformIO uses is quite dated, and the included version of avr-gdb is no longer compatible with recent macOS versions.
+Simply install avr-gdb with homebrew and copy the file (`/usr/local/bin/avr-gdb`) into the toolchain directory (`~/.platformio/packages/toolchain-atmelavr/bin/`).

 ### 6.2 Open an existing project